 Microsoft’s capabilities are probably more powerful than those you’ve used or considered.
 Not all can regulate drivers, services, and an application’s plug-ins/extensions (not supported in AppLocker).
 And Microsoft has followed others in adding the ability to leverage 3rd party whitelists from clouds.
 However, in case you haven’t noticed, a number of vendors that have been in this space with big market shares have deprecated their application control offerings to “fixed devices” instead of general-purpose workstations.
 This follows years of trying to reduce the labor and disruptions of application control.

 Windows Defender Application Guard

 This may be Microsoft’s best yet most disappointing conformance tool.
 It uses process virtualization technology to contain whatever ‘bad’ may result from an application ingesting files and protocols from the Internet.
 Containment ought to be the most effective and useful means of blocking attacks.
 But Microsoft’s implementation is problematic.
 It contains only Microsoft applications plus a small number of 3rd party ones.
 It’s environmental requirements further narrow protective coverage.
-There are constraints on operating system, hypervisor, cloud, and hardware.
-Older Windows infrastructure are not supported, neither is VDI endpoints.
+There are constraints on the operating system, hypervisor, cloud, and hardware.
+Older Windows infrastructure is not supported, neither is VDI endpoints.
 Like host-based sandboxing, there are significant performance impacts and end-users’ must know to remove work from contained applications they wish to keep.

 Windows Defender Credential Guard